 Why?

-Because the media's never gonna do it.
+Because the media is never going to do it.

 He had an amazing 2017.

-Amazing, culminating with a tax cut bill.
+Culminating with a tax cut bill.

 I even saw that CBS had four separate people that they picked randomly to go over their taxes with.

-And four of them, all four middle class families are getting significant tax cuts.
+And four of them, all four middle-class families, are getting significant tax cuts.

 That must have killed them to go ahead and have to report the truth about the tax plan.